CurlyCoconutTree/curly-flix/README.md

 - 2 x 64 gig USB 3.1 thumb drives
 https://joshua-riek.github.io/ubuntu-rockchip-download/boards/radxa-zero3.html
 - Grab the file: ubuntu-24.04-preinstalled-server-arm64-radxa-zero3.img.xz
    - I used BalenaEtcher to burn it to the SD card
+- The Debian Distro for the Radxa Zero 3E has the CPU clocked to 1.4Ghz.
+The above Ubuntu image has it clocked at 1.8Ghz, which should be fine but I'd still suggest both heat sinks and a fan

 ### 3D Printed Case